Skip to content

 Key Considerations When Stocking a Commercial Fridge

-• Temperature Zones: Be aware that different areas of the fridge may be better suited for certain products.
+• Temperature Zones: Different areas of the fridge may be better suited for certain products — the bottom is typically coldest, while door shelves are warmest

-• Door Frequency: The more you open the fridge, the more important airflow becomes.
+• Door Frequency: The more you open the fridge, the more important airflow becomes to quickly restore optimal temperature

-• Regular Maintenance: Clean condenser coils and check seals to ensure efficiency.
+• Regular Maintenance: Clean condenser coils monthly and check door seals quarterly to ensure maximum efficiency

 The Bottom Line